 X-Pert 53 Interview

-Mindy is A Fuji-X Photographer From Singapore who specialises in both Documentary and street photography.
+Mindy is A Fujifilm X-Photographer From Singapore who specialises in both Documentary and street photography.
 She is also a well sought after wedding photographer too.

 Mindy specialises in capturing the human condition and spirit and most prominently in the large cities of South East Asia.
 Here, she fervently attempts to document the harsh realities that exist for the people there and the perils they face in their daily lives.
 This interest in recording people and life stems from a period of her life where she was a news reporter.
 The skills she has subsequently sharpened from this vocation has had a considerable impact on her street and document photography.
 This unique eye has led to her travelling throughout the world recording moments, emotions and telling stories of the people and places she has had the privilege of visiting.
 She calls her camera the second tool to her body and one will be able to see why from the stellar images she has submitted culminating in the sharing of her distinct take on the 53mm FOV.